rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > This question assess hiring sentiment.
 Although there is intrinsic uncertainty, it is easy to answer and forward looking.
 > It will also be interesting to see what the demand for Rust skills from companies is over time.

+### Rate how much the follow statements are reasons your team use Rust at work.

+Statements:

+- We use Rust for its performance characteristics.
+- We use Rust because we need to run software in a constrained or specialized environment.
+- Rust security and safety properties are important to us.
+- Rust allows us to build correct and bug free software.
+- We find it enjoyable or fun to program in Rust.
+- We already know Rust so it's our default choice.
+- We find it easy to prototype with.

+Rating:

+- Strongly agree
+- Agree
+- Neither agree nor disagree
+- Disagree
+- Strongly disagree

+> **justification**
+>
+> The Rust community and potential adopters of Rust have a lot of assumptions of why one would choose Rust for a project.
+> This question can help confirm or challenge our assumptions and see how they change over time.
+>
+> TODO: this question should only be asked for those who say they use Rust at work.

 ## Rust in education

 > This section is largely in service of the [contexts](./design/contexts.md) design document.